 Non-Immigrant O-X (Long stay)

-Note that this visa is only available for citizens of: Japan, Australia, Denmark, Finland, France, Germany, Italy, Netherlands, Norway, Switzerland, Sweden, Great Britain and Northern Ireland, Canada and United States of America.
+Note that this visa is only available for citizens of: Japan, Australia, Denmark, Finland, France, Germany, Italy, Netherlands, Norway, Switzerland, Sweden, Great Britain and Northern Ireland, Canada and the United States of America.

 Note that any foreign-national staying in Thailand without a permanent residency must report his or her stay every 90 days at any Office of the Immigration Bureau or Police station.